shelleywong/CSCI211-Course-Materials/Programs/program01.md

 ### Use Functions

 The `main()` function is the first function that's called when a C++ program begins execution.
-While it is possible to write an entire program in `main()`, it is generally better practice to separate the functionality of a program into independent modules.
+While it is possible to write an entire program in `main()`, you should try to separate the functionality of a program into independent modules (think of each module/function as a small program that executes a specific task).
 The `main()` should just be used as a driver to call other functions.<br>

 Consider how your program could be divided into subtasks, and put each subtask into its own function.
 Define your function prototypes near the top of your program and write the functions after your `main()`.